pallets/click/docs/index.rst

 Documentation Contents
 ----------------------

-This part of the documentation guides you through all the usage patterns of the library.
+This part of the documentation guides you through all of the library's usage patterns.

 .. toctree::
    :maxdepth: 2